snowman-repos/book/project_managers/README.md

-THE FIRE FIGHTER
-Fire fighting is a management style not only used by project managers.
-When someone spends all their time putting out fires, they look very busy, and they have a great sense of purpose.

-Although this summary has some truth, I do feel perhaps the article was perhaps written on the back of a bad experience!
-I say this because although I have met many Fire Fighters, I don’t believe they run web projects in this way in order to look busy or have a sense of purpose.

-I believe the reasons some web project managers adopt the fire fighting approach are because they:

-Have no time to plan or run a web project due to all sorts of everyday pressures such as cash flow or a large client with un-realistic and inflexible deadlines
-Are suffering from web project overload – responsible for too many projects at a given time Have a lack of web project management/planning skills and experience and don’t know any other way Enjoy the adrenaline buzz of the unknown during projects Don’t enjoy web project planning
-Just want to get on with the production
-Have had successes with the approach before
-THE FOREST RANGER
-While fire fighters are very visible and have a high-risk, dangerous job, forest rangers are just as important: they keep fires from starting in the first place.
-It’s not as glamorous as fire fighting, but it causes less damage.

-I find this quote to also be mostly true, but would emphasise that I believe Forest Rangers have an equally high-risk and dangerous job given they are ultimately just as responsible for web projects as Fire Fighters.

-The reasons for taking the Forest Ranger approach are mostly the exact opposite of the reasons for adopting the Fire Fighting role.
-A Forest Ranger will typically:

-Have allocated time per project to plan web projects in detail Be responsible for an acceptable amount of web projects at any one time thus not falling victim to project overload Come armed with web project planning skills and experience Have a strong dislike of project fires and emergencies and a love of predicting and avoiding them in advance Enjoy web project planning
-Believe beginning web project production work before planning is a large risk Have had successes with the approach before
 SO WHAT’S THE BEST PERSONALITY FOR WEB PROJECT PLANNING?
 Well first of all it should be said that although I have discussed two different web project planning personality types, it doesn’t necessarily mean one person can only adopt one personality throughout the many projects they plan.